In this article:

 - Income -based repayment (IBR): Your payments under the IBR Plan are capped at 10% of your discretionary income if you became a new borrower on or after July 1, 2014, and your repayment term is 20 years.
 If your first federal student loan predates that, you'll pay 15% of your income for a maximum of 25 years.
 Loans in either case are eligible for forgiveness at the end of the repayment term.

 - Income-contingent repayment (ICR): Under the ICR Plan, your payments will be equal to 20% of your discretionary income or what you would be required to pay on a fixed repayment plan with a 12-year term—whichever is lower.
 You're eligible for balance forgiveness in 25 years.

-If you qualify for $0/month payments through IDR, your payments still count toward balance forgiveness.
-Periods of deferment due to economic hardship, as well as periods of loan forbearance like the COVID-19 student loan payment pause, also count toward forgiveness.
+If you qualify for $0 per month payments through IDR, your payments still count toward balance forgiveness.
+Periods of deferment due to economic hardship, as well as periods of loan forbearance such as the COVID-19 student loan payment pause, also count toward forgiveness.